 Lower Pole Stretch / Inferior Implant Malposition

+The first deformity arises when the lower portion of the breast stretches more than is desired for that breast/implant combination.
 For each size implant, there is an ideal distance from nipple to lower breast crease.
 When this distance is exceeded, the breast becomes very “bottom-heavy” and the nipple tends to ride higher up on the breast mound, tilting upward.
-There is also loss of upper pole fullness as the available breast implant volume begins to migrate to the lower portion of the breast.
+There is also loss of upper breast fullness as the available breast implant volume begins to migrate to the lower portion of the breast.
 This is what is meant by “lower pole stretch.”
+The lower pole of the breast is another term for the lower portion of the breast.

 How I Assess a Breast for Lower Pole Stretch/Inferior implant malposition